dbasrai/dbasrai.github.io/anipose_instructions.md

 `anipose triangulate`

+`anipose angles`

-these take variable times, but should spit out 3d outputs as a .h5 file in a created 3d pose folder.
+these take variable times, but should spit out 3d outputs as a .h5 file in a created 3d pose folder, and then angles in a folder called angles.